RaissonGitHub/Anotacoes/Banco de dados/comandos_banco_dados.md

 WHERE nome_coluna > valor OR nome_coluna < valor;
 `

-com operador AND e NOT:
+Com operador AND e NOT:

 `
 SELECT nome_coluna